2016 Southeastern United States wildfires: East Tennessee

-On November 28, the Chimney Tops 2 fire in the Chimney Tops of the Great Smoky Mountains National Park spread with the aid of strong winds and dry conditions, the fire quickly broke into multiple fires and spread across the mountains above and around Gatlinburg, Tennessee.
+On November 28, the Chimney Tops 2 fire in the Chimney Tops of the Great Smoky Mountains National Park spread with the aid of strong winds and dry conditions, the fire quickly broke into multiple fires and spread across the mountains above and around Gatlinburg.
 By the evening hours the fire had reached the downtown area of Gatlinburg, resulting in the evacuation of over 14,000 people, along with causing damage in and around the town.
 By November 29, the wildfires had claimed at least three lives.
 An additional four people were later confirmed dead the next day.
-As of December 4, the Chimney Tops 2 fire had burned 17,006 acres.
+The Chimney Tops 2 fire had burned 17,006 acres.
 A total of 14 people died and 134 others were injured in the Smoky Mountains fires, while over 2,400 structures were burned.
-Damages were totaled to over $500 Million.
+Damages were totaled to over $500 million.

 On December 8, the burn ban was lifted for four of the 51 counties in Tennessee to aid cleanup of tornadoes that happened on November 29 in southeast Tennessee.